CMPUT 303/403 - Practical Algorithmics / Algorithmics in Competitive Programming

 Background

 Some algorithms used in this course are taught in CMPUT 304, but you can pick them up during the readings.
-Students who have not taken CMPUT 304 tend to spend extra time learning about network flow and bipartite matching, so you can read up on these topics ahead of time if you wish.
+For example, students who have not taken CMPUT 304 tend to spend extra time learning about network flow and bipartite matching, so you can read up on these topics ahead of time if you wish.
 They will appear in the latter half of the course.
+You will only be required to know how to use existing implementations of them and understand how their running times affect the overall running time of your solution to a problem, you don't have to implement them yourselves or provide proofs of correctness/running time.

 • Solving a system of equations: Gaussian Elimination.